 As endings go, The Last of Us's was pretty conclusive.
 But as it turns out, that hasn't stopped The Last of Us developer Naughty Dog from cranking out a sequel in the form of The Last of Us 2 – or, The Last of Us Part II if we're using its proper name.

 Given the first game was hailed by players and critics alike as a masterpiece with excellent, emotional storytelling and engaging, realistic characters, we have to admit that the decision to release a follow-up isn't particularly shocking.
 We'd probably have been more surprised if there wasn't one.
-And yet, when The Last of Us 2 was first announced, we'd be lying if we said our heart didn't skip a beat.
+And yet, when The Last of Us 2 was first announced, we'd be lying if we said our hearts didn't skip a beat.

 The Last of Us 2 was first announced by Naughty Dog at PlayStation Experience in 2016 alongside a teaser trailer and the last significant news drop around the game came at E3 2018.
-As we're now into 2019, we're now hoping to hear an official release date any day now.
+As we're now well into 2019, we're now hoping to hear an official release date any day now.